zhuhfcod/capstone/README.md

 [5] Harris, C.R., Millman, K.J., van der Walt, S.J. et al. Array programming with NumPy.
 Nature 585, 357–362 (2020).
 DOI: 10.1038/s41586-020-2649-2.
 (Publisher link).

 [6] Bradski, G. (2000).
 The OpenCV Library.
 Dr. Dobb&#x27;s Journal of Software Tools.

+Thanks to the contributors of the above tools, the open source of these tools has provided great help for the realization of the project